Boris Johnson criticizes the `` sick '' welcome for poutine in alaska - ExBulletin

 Johnson praised the “absolutely heroic” Ukrainians for having resisted Russia's attempts to grasp Ukraine since the large -scale invasion in 2022.

-He said that he welcomes Trump's attempts to end the war, but added: “Ukraine is a completely innocent injured party.
+He said in an interview with GB News That he welcomes Trump's attempts to end the war, but added: “Ukraine is a completely innocent lesion party.
 We all know that it was sick to see Putin to be welcomed in America like that.”

 “But Trump, to be fair to him, actually continued to let the arms go to Ukraine, which is the most important thing,” added Johnson.